 - Pockets: Look for a jacket with a pocket in the sleeve for your ski pass so you can easily get through the lift gates.
 It’s also good to have an inside pocket for your valuables (phone/camera) as they are generally more secure.

 Next, you need some layers to go under these.
 How many layers you wear will depend on how you cope in cold weather.
 I am always cold, so I wear more layers than most.
-But a good guide is a pair of leggings or thermals to go under the salopettes and then 1-3 layers on your top half (thermal vest, a sports top and at least one top with long sleeves).
+But a good guide is a pair of leggings or thermals to go under the salopettes and then 1-3 layers on your top half (a thermal vest, a sports top and at least one top with long sleeves).
 Girls – wear a sports bra – you will need it!

 Then you need some socks.
 Definitely buy a pair of ski/snowboard socks.
 The last thing you want is uncomfortable feet – as this will really affect your performance on the mountain.
 You can get a decent pair for £10 – £20.